Ottoman–Habsburg wars: 1480–1563

+Castelnouvo, which was captured by the Genoese Admiral Andrea Doria (at the service of Habsburg Spain) in the same year to be used as a base against the Ottomans in the future, was recaptured by Barbarossa in 1539 in a siege in which the 6,000-man Spanish garrison was annihilated.

 In 1541, Charles led an amphibious attack on the Ottoman stronghold of Algiers, which was defended by Hasan Agha, an Italian renegade from Sardinia.
 As Charles put ashore, Andrea Doria's accompanying fleet was battered by a storm and many ships were lost.
 Charles's land force marched toward Algiers, but sorties by Janissaries halted the advance, and Charles withdrew.

+In 1544, Algerian corsairs sailed into the Bay of Naples and raided it.
+They then took an estimated 7,000 Neapolitan slaves.
+In 1544, Hayreddin Barbarossa captured the island of Ischia, taking 4,000 prisoners, and enslaved some 2,000–7,000 inhabitants of Lipari.

+In 1554, Turgut Reis sailed to the Adriatic Sea and landed at Vieste in the Kingdom of Naples, capturing and sacking the city, killing 5,000 of its inhabitants and enslaving 6,000.
+In 1558, the Ottoman Empire launched a raid on the Balearic Islands.
+The Ottoman forces, led by admirals Piali Pasha and Turgut Reis, enslaved over 4,000 inhabitants and ravaged the islands.
+In 1558, the Ottomans attacked Reggio Calabria and took most of its inhabitants as slaves to Tripoli.
+In 1563, Turgut Reis landed at the shores of the province of Granada and captured coastal settlements in the area like Almuñécar, along with 4,000 prisoners.
+In April 1563 he supported the fleet of Salih Reis with 20 galleys during the Ottoman siege of Oran, bombarding the Fortress of Mers-el-Kebir.

 Siege of Malta

 Despite the loss of Rhodes, Cyprus (an island farther from Europe than Rhodes) remained Venetian.
 When the Knights of St. John moved to Malta, the Ottomans found that their victory at Rhodes only displaced the problem; Ottoman ships came under frequent attacks by the Knights, as they attempted to stop Ottoman expansion to the West.
-Not to be outdone, Ottoman ships struck many parts of southern Europe and around Italy, as part of their wider war with France against the Habsburgs (See Italian Wars).
+Not to be outdone, Ottoman ships struck many parts of southern Europe and around Italy, as part of their wider war, allied with France against the Habsburgs (See Italian Wars).
 The situation finally came to a head when Suleiman, the victor at Rhodes in 1522 and at the Battle of Djerba, decided in 1565 to destroy the Knights' base at Malta.
-The presence of the Ottoman fleet so close to the Papacy alarmed the Spanish, who began assembling first a small expeditionary force (that arrived in time for the siege) and then a larger fleet to relieve the Island.
+The presence of the Ottoman fleet so close to the Papacy alarmed the Spanish, who began assembling first a small expeditionary force (that arrived in time for the siege) and then a larger fleet to relieve the island.
 The ultra-modern star-shaped fort of St Elmo was taken only with heavy casualties including the Ottoman general Turgut Reis, and the rest of the island was too much.
 Even so, Barbary piracy continued and the victory at Malta had no effect on Ottoman military strength in the Mediterranean.